The stochastic encounter-mating model: Some concluding remarks, observations and open problems

 \subsubsection{Asymptotics of the model}

-As we have mentioned in Subsection \ref{literatur}, Gimelfarb carries out his analysis of the individual and mass EM models in \cite{Gim88a} after replacing all quantities such as $Q(T)$ with their expectations, and says that this approximation is justified by the law of large numbers (LLN) when the population is large.
-Therefore, it is natural to ask if the LLN and the central limit theorem indeed hold for the SEM model as $x_1,\ldots,x_k$ and $y_1,\ldots,y_k$ with (\ref{destur}) go to infinity in a suitable way.
-In a recent paper \cite{GunYil14b}, we establish the functional versions of these limit theorems in the case of Poisson firing times, and describe the asymptotic mean (resp.\ the rescaled fluctuations) of $Q(\cdot)$ as the solution of an ODE (resp.\ SDE) system which we turn into Lotka-Volterra and replicator equations from population dynamics.
+As we have mentioned in Section \ref{literatur}, Gimelfarb carries out his analysis of the individual and mass EM models in \cite{Gim88a} after replacing all quantities such as $Q(T)$ with their expectations, and says that this approximation is justified by the law of large numbers when the population is large.
+Therefore, it is natural to ask if the law of large numbers indeed holds for the SEM model as $x_1,\ldots,x_k$ and $y_1,\ldots,y_k$ with (\ref{destur}) go to infinity in a suitable way.
+In a recent paper \cite{GunYil14b}, we establish the functional version of this limit theorem in the case of Poisson firing times, and describe the asymptotic mean of $Q(\cdot)$ as the solution of an ordinary differential equation system which we turn into Lotka-Volterra and replicator equations from population dynamics.
 We pay particular attention to the $k = 2$ case with $\pi_{12} = \pi_{21}$ and $x_1 = y_1$, and provide an explicit formula for the asymptotic (normalized) mating pattern without any fine balance assumption.
 We intend to do the same for Bernoulli firing times in the near future.